 Do not cross the centre line unless safely passing or turning off the road.

 Many roads have a single lane each way and some provide passing lanes at intervals.
 Some narrow roads don’t have centre line markings to guide you.

 You must never cross a solid white line on your side of the centre line to overtake a vehicle, as this shows it is too dangerous to overtake.

 A double white centre line means that no traffic (on either side of the road) can overtake other vehicles.

 If you do not have a solid white line on your side of the centre line, it is only safe to overtake when you can see that the road ahead is clear.

 Think before overtaking and never overtake on or near a corner.

-Going slow?
-If there is a line of traffic behind you, find a safe place to pull over and let them go past
+If you find you are travelling slower than other traffic and there is a line of traffic behind you, find a safe place to pull over and let them go past.